metanav/Marketplace_of_Devices/README.md

 We have considered Drone Connectivity Provioning service as an example.

-The full example code which uses the model for decision can be found here: https://github.com/metanav/Marketplace_of_Devices/blob/master/industry-marketplace-python-helper/service_provider.py
+The full example code which uses the model for decision can be found in industry-marketplace-python-helper/service_provider.py
+The request can be send using UI by selecting "Drone Connectivity Provision" operation or running industry-marketplace-python-helper/service_requester.py with drone_connectivity_provision parameter.